MathieuTurcotte/node-backoff/README.md

 - initialDelay: defaults to 100 ms
 - maxDelay: defaults to 10000 ms

-### Class FunctionHandler
+### Class FunctionCall

 This class manages the calling of an asynchronous function within a backoff loop.

-This class should rarely be instantiated directly since the factory method `backoff.wrap(...)` offers a more convenient and safer way to create `FunctionHandler` instances.
+This class should rarely be instantiated directly since the factory method `backoff.call(fn, args)` offers a more convenient and safer way to create `FunctionCall` instances.

-#### new FunctionHandler(fn, backoff)
+#### new FunctionCall(fn, args, callback)

-- fn: asynchronous function to wrap
+- fn: asynchronous function to call
-- backoff: backoff instance
+- args: fn's args
+- callback: fn's callback

 Constructs a function handler for the given asynchronous function.

+#### call.setStrategy(strategy)

+- strategy: backoff strategy

+Sets the backoff strategy to use.
+This method should be called before the call is initiated.

+#### call.failAfter(maxNumberOfBackoffs)

+- maxNumberOfBackoffs: maximum number of backoffs before the call is aborted

+Sets the maximum number of backoffs before the call is aborted.
+This method should be called before the call is initiated.

+#### call.getResults()

+Retrieves all intermediary results returned by the wrapped function.
+This method can be called at any point during the instance lifecycle.

+#### call.abort()

+Abort the call.
+Past results can be retrieved using `call.getResults()`.

-#### handler.call(args)
+#### call.call(backoffFactory)

-- args: array of arguments to pass to the wrapped function

-Calls the wrapped function, forwarding all arguments to it.

-The last element in the arguments array should be a callback function that accepts as its first argument the usual error value and as its last argument the array of intermediary results produced by the wrapped function (depending on the wrapped function's behavior, the last argument's position may change when an error is returned).
+- backoffFactory: an optional factory function that accepts a strategy instance and returns a new backoff instance

 This method shouldn't be called while a previous call is still in progress and doing so will result in an error being thrown.